TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 After hitting below .200 in both June and July, Miller finished the season by slashing .348/.454/.629 in August and .370/.554/.565 in September while combining for 16 doubles, six home runs, and 22 steals in 36 games over those two months.
 Overall, Miller finished 2025 with a .264/.392/.433 slash line, 27 doubles, 14 home runs, and 59 steals in 116 games between Double-A and Triple-A.

-Miller isn't a burner, but I'd be fine throwing a 55 grade on his speed, and he's consistently shown that he wants to be aggressive in the base stealing department.
-He's racked up 86 steals in 238 professional games with a 80.4% success rate.
+Miller isn't a burner, but I'd be fine throwing a 55 grade on his speed, and he's consistently shown that he wants to be aggressive in the base-stealing department.
+He's racked up 86 steals in 238 professional games with an 80.4% success rate.
 It helps that Miller gets on base as much as he does, recording a .392 OBP and 15.6% walk rate in 2025 to go along with a 77% contact rate.
 The upside is there for Miller to post a decent AVG and high OBP with around 15-20 home runs and 25 steals annually.

 7. Colt Emerson, Seattle Mariners (20/AAA)

 While Colt Emerson might not be as flashy as other elite shortstop prospects, there's little doubt in my mind that he's going to be a very good hitter for a very long time in the Majors.
-Emerson played at three levels in 2025, ending his season with a cup of coffee in Triple-A where he had two home runs and a steal in six games.
+Emerson played at three levels in 2025, ending his season with a cup of coffee in Triple-A, where he had two home runs and a steal in six games.
 Overall, Emerson slashed .285/.383/.458 with 28 doubles, 16 home runs, and 14 steals in 130 games and 600 plate appearances.

 We should see him up with Seattle at some point during the 2026 season.

-Rankings Note: Luis Peña would slot here, but I ranked and discussed him in my Top 10 Second Base Prospect Rankings article.
+Rankings Note: Luis Pena would slot here, but I ranked and discussed him in my Top 10 Second Base Prospect Rankings article.

 8. Bryce Rainer, Detroit Tigers (20/Low-A)

-Bryce Rainer was having a productive first professional season when a dislocated shoulder ended his season in early-June.
+Bryce Rainer was having a productive first professional season when a dislocated shoulder ended his season in early June.
 In 35 games before the injury, the 2024 #11 overall pick slashed .288/.383/.448 with five doubles, five home runs, and nine steals.

 While Seager doesn't provide much in the way of stolen bases, Rainer is a fringe-average runner who could push double-digit steals annually early in his career.
-But even if he's only providing single-digit steals, Rainer's bat has the chance to truly standout.
+But even if he's only providing single-digit steals, Rainer's bat has the chance to truly stand out.

 With McGonigle ahead of Rainer in both rankings and proximity, we might see Rainer move over to the hot corner eventually if McGonigle sticks at shortstop and doesn't move over to second base.
 Rainer has a very strong arm and could profile well at either position on the left side of Detroit's infield.